DISEASE MANAGEMENT, DISABILITY and INCLUSION (DMDI)

 For Neglected Tropical Diseases

+DMDI recognizes and underpins WHO's promotion of NTDs as a proxy for poverty, marginalization and inequity under the WHO Road Map, the Sustainable Development Goals (SDGs) and Universal Health Coverage (UHC).
+The DMDI concept includes and actively supports Morbidity Management and Disability Prevention (MMDP) as one important component of the comprehensive “continuum of care” required by many persons affected by NTDs.
 The DMDI approach promotes equitable and inclusive quality patient care reflecting the cross-cutting features of NTDs.
 DMDI may be defined as “an approach that encompasses the medical treatment of NTD complications, the prevention and (self-)management of disabilities, promotion of mental wellbeing, reduction of stigma and promotion of other interventions and approaches that facilitate inclusion in society,